BarabasiLab

 The roller project is an homage to the Transylvania wall painting medium used by Albert-Laszlo’s Barabasi grandfather in the 1970s and 80s for interior walls.
 For me, it was essential to help to preserve the legacy that vanished due to wallpaper technology and changes in tastes.
 This project is preserving the wall painting medium with a new perspective rooted in new technologies, including data gathering and 3D printing.

-I took data visualizations (A.-L. Barabási, L.Shekhtman, Y.Liu, S.Dikshit) about billionaire couples and their connections with particular institutions of the art world.
+I took data visualizations about billionaire couples and their connections with particular institutions of the art world.

 1. UHNW Art Museum board Members, 2022